What Are Confidentiality Agreements?

 Contact an Employment Attorney Today

-If your employer has required you to sign a disclosure agreement or proprietary protection agreement, contact one of our employment attorneys located in Connecticut (203) 255-4150.
+If your employer has required you to sign a disclosure agreement or proprietary protection agreement, contact one of our Confidentiality and Proprietary Information Covenant Lawyers located in Connecticut (203) 255-4150.
 The lawyers at Carey & Associates, P.C. help employees in Manhattan, Connecticut and New York understand their disclosure agreements before they sign.